mbn-code/Newton-Raphsons-Root-Finder/README.md

 **Running the terminal scripts**

-To run the javascript code simiple use `node src_js/newton_rec.js`, this is the recursive implementation of the newton raphson method which shows the method in a recursive manner, tryting to find all the roots using for loop.
+To run the javascript code simiple use `node src_js/newton_rec.js`, this is the recursive implementation of the newton raphson method which shows the method in a recursive manner.
+The benchmarking script related to the `newton_rec.js` is the `newton_rec_benchmark.test.js` which is a javascript test file to test 4 different functions and benchmark the time it takes to find a root, based on x0 guess.

 When running rust you use `cargo run` in the `src_rust/newton_rec` project folder